It seems like everybody is talking about intentional living lately, but what does it really mean? And why does it even

 Intentional living is deciding to go for a run in the morning or to bring a packed lunch.
 It’s saying ‘no’ to disposable coffee cups and instead, bringing a reusable from home.
-It’s getting on the floor and spending ten minutes with your children without distractions.
+It’s getting on the floor and spending ten minutes with your children, without distractions.

 THERE ARE NO RIGHT OR WRONG ANSWERS

-Intentional living is about being honest and doing what feels right to you.
-There is no right or wrong answer as long as you’re being true to yourself.
+Intentional living is about being honest and doing what feels right for you.
+There are no right or wrong answers as long as you’re true to your authentic self.

 INTENTIONAL LIVING IS A CONTINUOUS PROCESS

 There is a popular urban myth in Australia about the Sydney Harbour Bridge.
 According to legend, the painters never stop.
 When they get to one end, they simply go back to the beginning and start all over again.